HannahMcGill/Command-Line-for-Librarians/README.md

 Learning the command line does not mean memorizing every command or solving every problem on your own.
 In practice, effective command line users regularly consult external resources when they:

-- have an idea for a project and need help figuring out *how* to make it happen
+- Have an idea for a project and need help figuring out *how* to make it happen
-- encounter an error message they have not seen before
+- Encounter an error message they have not seen before
-- want to refine, automate, or optimize an existing workflow
+- Want to refine, automate, or optimize an existing workflow

 The resources below are commonly used by professionals and learners alike.